ivnvxd/pyquest/markdown/18_devops.md

     path: /var/lib/grafana/dashboards
 ```

-#### ELK Stack <a id="elk-stack"></a>
+### ELK Stack <a id="elk-stack"></a>

 The _ELK Stack_ is a collection of three open-source tools designed to take data from any source and in any format and search, analyze, and visualize it in real time.
 The ELK Stack is made up of _Elasticsearch_, _Logstash_, and _Kibana_.

-- **Elasticsearch**: A distributed, RESTful search and analytics engine designed for horizontal scalability, reliability, and real-time search and analytics.
+- [Elasticsearch](https://www.elastic.co/): A distributed, RESTful search and analytics engine designed for horizontal scalability, reliability, and real-time search and analytics.
 It is used to store and index data, making it easy to search and analyze large volumes of data.
-- **Logstash**: A data processing pipeline that ingests data from multiple sources, transforms it, and then sends it to a "stash" like Elasticsearch.
+- [Logstash](https://www.elastic.co/logstash): A data processing pipeline that ingests data from multiple sources, transforms it, and then sends it to a "stash" like Elasticsearch.
 It is often used to collect logs, parse them, and then store them for later analysis.
-- **Kibana**: A data visualization and exploration tool that allows users to interact with data stored in Elasticsearch.
+- [Kibana](https://www.elastic.co/kibana): A data visualization and exploration tool that allows users to interact with data stored in Elasticsearch.
 It provides a flexible and intuitive interface for creating visualizations and dashboards to monitor and analyze data.

 The ELK Stack is commonly used for log analysis, monitoring, and observability, providing a powerful platform for collecting, analyzing, and visualizing log and event data.